mairesse24/team-recipe-book/ReadMe.md

 - About-the-Team page

-- Styled layout with CSS (optional improvement)
+- Styled layout with CSS

 ## Reflection Highlights:
 Working together on GitHub helped us learn how to coordinate as a team, resolve code conflicts, and keep our commits organized.